softspring/crudl-controller/docs/4_4_delete_action.md

 ### view_event_name

-**type**: string **default**: null **event**: Softspring\Component\Events\ViewEvent
+**type**: string **default**: null **event**: [Softspring\Component\CrudlController\Event\ViewEvent](src/Event/ViewEvent.php)

 Event dispatched before rendering view.
 View is rendered when no submit is performed, form is invalid or an exception has been produced during form processing, and none of events allowed to setResponse has set it.

 It allows data adding for the view.